Richard-L4/the-majors/README.md

 - Ensure consistent performance and a user-friendly experience across all pages, maintaining familiarity while enhancing content where necessary.

 ### Design Decisions
-- The content is written in an accessible tone to appeal to newcomers to the sport while remaining engaging for returning users.
+- The content is written in an accessible tone to appeal to newcomers to the game while remaining engaging for returning users.
 - Visual elements, such as images of the championship trophy and historical figures, are included to enhance engagement.
 - A clear navigation structure ensures users can easily find the information they seek, whether they're new or returning visitors.
 - Future scalability is planned, with room to add sections or features catering to both first-time and repeat visitors.